School of Names: Shen Buhai

-In the Han dynasty secretaries of government who had charge of the records of decisions in criminal matters would come to be called called xingming.
+In the Han dynasty secretaries of government who had charge of the records of decisions in criminal matters would come to be called xingming.
 The Han-era scholars Sima Qian (c.
 145) and Liu Xiang (77–6 BC) attribute the doctrine of Xing-Ming back to Shen Buhai (400 – c.
 337 BC).
 According to the Han Feizi, Shen Buhai actually used the older, more philosophically common equivalent, ming-shi, or name and reality, linking the origination of their administrative method, or "doctrine of names", with the debates of the neo-Mohists and school of names.
 Such discussions are prominent in the Han Feizi.

 Ming ('name') sometimes has the sense of "speech", so as to compare the statements of an aspiring officer with the reality of his actions—or of "reputation", again compared with real conduct (xing 'form' or shi 'reality').
 Two anecdotes in the Han Feizi provide examples—member of the School of Names Ni Yue argued that a white horse is not a horse, and defeated all debaters, but was still tolled at the gate.
 In another, the chief minister of Yan pretended to see a white horse dash out the gate.
 All of his subordinates denied having seen anything, save one, who ran out after it and returned claiming to have seen it, and was thereby identified as a flatterer.

 Shen Buhai's personnel control, or rectification of names, with "names" representing ministerial claims, thereby worked for "strict performance control", correlating claims, performances and posts.
 It would become a central tenet of both the Han Feizi's statecraft and other so-called 'Huang–Lao' derivatives.
 Rather than having to look for "good" men, mingshi or xingming can seek the right man for a particular post, though doing so implies a total organizational knowledge of the regime.
 More simply though, it can allow ministers to "name" themselves through accounts of specific cost and time frame, leaving their definition to competing ministers.
 Claims or utterances "bind the speaker to the realization a job".
 This was the doctrine favoured by Han Fei, with subtle differences.
 Favoring exactness, the correct articulation of ming or terms is considered crucial to the realization of projects, combatting the tendency to promise too much.